augustomtn/SQL/README.md

 # SQL
-SQL challenges along the course in Solo Learning platform
+SQLchallenges throughout the course on the Solo Learning platform